progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--One simple workflow merges your work into your `master` branch.
 In this scenario, you have a `master` branch that contains basically stable code.
 When you have work in a topic branch that you’ve done or that someone has contributed and you’ve verified, you merge it into your master branch, delete the topic branch, and then continue the process.
 If we have a repository with work in two branches named `ruby_client` and `php_client` that looks like Figure 5-19 and merge `ruby_client` first and then `php_client` next, then your history will end up looking like Figure 5-20.-->

 Eine einfache Möglichkeit besteht darin, Deine Arbeit einfach in den `master` Branch zu mergen.
 In diesem Workflow hast Du einen `master` Branch, der eine stabilen Code beinhaltet.
-Wenn Du Änderungen in einem Topic Branch hast, die von Dir selbst oder jemand anderem geschrieben und die verifiziert sind, dann mergest Du diesen Topic Branch in den `master` Branch, löschst den Topic Branch und fährst mit diesem Prozeß so fort.
+Wenn Du Änderungen in einem Topic Branch hast, die von Dir selbst oder jemand anderem geschrieben und die verifiziert sind, dann mergest Du diesen Topic Branch in den `master` Branch, löschst den Topic Branch und fährst mit diesem Prozess so fort.
 Wenn es ein Repository mit zwei Branches gibt, die `ruby_client` und `php_client` heißen (wie in Bild 5-19), und Du mergest `ruby_client` zuerst und `php_client` danach, dann wird die Historie danach aussehen wie im Bild 5-20.

 <!--Figure 5-19.
 History with several topic branches.-->